The ochre of the island on his charts

 Coffin Rock is a formation of submerged rock just beyond the mouth of Wood's Hole harbor in Massachusetts; it's a navigational hazard for the pilots of the ferry service to the offshore islands of Martha's Vineyard and Nantucket.

-I wrote "Coffin Rock" in the summer of 1973, with the help of a part-time job at the Rutgers French Department that gave me the whole afternoon to work on the poem.
+I wrote "Coffin Rock" in the summer of 1973, with the help of a part-time job at the Rutgers French Department that gave me whole afternoons to work on the poem.
 It's still one of my favorites.
 I was looking for a way to transcend the opposing viewpoints of Rationalism and Romanticism.
 But I was also pining for Martha's Vineyard, where I had spent much of 1971 and 1972, and I still feel a sea breeze when I read this.

 Published in the inaugural issue of The Manhattan Review, 1980.